microsoft/qTESLA-Library/README.md

 ## Main Features

-- Supports three security levels matching the post-quantum security of AES128, SHA3-256 and AES192.
+- Supports two security levels matching the post-quantum security of AES128 and AES192.
 - Protected against timing and cache-timing attacks through regular, constant-time implementation of all operations on secret key material.
 - Protected against some simple but powerful fault attacks; see [1] for more details.